7 Copywriting Lessons From A Seasoned Copywriter

 The first step to becoming a Copywriter is to first understand what is Copywriting?
 Copywriting is a special kind of writing, unlike the usual writing we do on social media, etc. Copywriting is used to “sell products and services” or to bring about “awareness” of something, and they are usually done through advertisements.

-Copywriting is used for Advertisements.
+Copywriting is used for Advertisements., is also known as “Sales Copy”.
 Typically, there are only 2 Objectives for the production of any Advertisement, and they are:

-As people do not have much time to read stuff, we must try to arrest the reader’s attention as quickly as possible.
+As people do not have much time to read, we must try to arrest the reader’s attention as quickly as possible.
 Hence, Copywriting employs a short writing technique.
 The most important role of a Copywriter is to come up with a great Headline that shall arrest the attention of the reader as quickly as possible.
 If the Headline does not grab the attention of the reader quickly, the Copywriter has failed at this task because EVERYTHING depends on a Headline.
-If a Headline is does not grab someone’s attention, the purpose of producing the ad is absolutely useless.

-If you have any questions in the meantime, you may send me an email or leave a Comment below.
+If you have any questions in the meantime, you may send me an email.

 By Joy Nandy (Founder of the School Of Digital Advertising – Malaysia’s ONLY Training Centre that specialises in Writing for Digital Marketing)